 {Editor’s note (2012-09 meeting): H.248.84 uses the term « TCP-proxy mode », it might be more appropriate to use the term « TCP connection control mode » instead and to define the « TCP-proxy mode » as an application of the TCP connection control mode.}

 Whether this SEP will act as a TCP client or TCP server is indicated by the property Connection Setup Role (csr).
-In case the role is not yet determined at the time of the SEP’s creation, the value “notset” will be used, and any received TCP segments for this SEP are dropped by the MG.
+In case the role is not yet determined at the time of the SEP’s creation, the value “notset” will be used, and any received TCP segments for this SEP are silently (?) dropped by the MG.

 9.6.2 TCP connection establishment